-If you think your thesis might contain confidential or restricted material, you should talk to your supervisor early in your candidature, as you need to apply in writing to your dean for any restricted access.
-The last opportunity for you to indicate if your thesis contains information that may need to have restricted access is when you complete your Notice of Intent to Submit.
+The last opportunity for you to indicate that your thesis contains information that may need to have restricted access is when you complete your notice of intent to submit.
 Changes cannot be made during or after your examination.
 If you are close to completion, you should start this process as soon as possible.

-If you need further advice in this area, SUPRA can assist you through either our Legal Service or our Student Advice and Advocacy Service.
+If you need further advice in this area, SUPRA can assist you through our Legal or Advocacy Services.